nettings/medianet/CONFIGURATION.md

 Stick to port 30000 - `mn_config_update` will automatically open that port in the firewall when it detects an active zita-njbridge service.

+> For latency and debugging hints, consult the `zita-njbridge` man page.

 ```
 {
 	"unit"    : "mn_zita-j2n",